 I’ve also heard from coworkers who intentionally avoid working on tough engineering challenges because of the context switching that needs to happen.
 “I save all my tough engineering challenges until after the standup is done.”

 Finally, there are times when five minutes after conducting a standup meeting, someone who didn’t attend the meeting asks, “what is everyone working on today?”
 If this doesn’t drive you nuts, I don’t know what will.

 In the next part of this article, I’m going to try to convince you why asynchronous standups are a great solution to solve many of the problems mentioned above, especially for remote teams.
+In another post, I discuss why real-time standups are a waste of time.
 With that being said, this process will introduce a couple of challenges you should be aware of and navigate around.

 A key advantage to a remote workforce is the ability to work when it makes the most sense for you (within reason).
 For example, I enjoy getting started working early in the morning, while that may not be true for someone else.
 For remote teams, a key advantage is the flexibility of schedules.
 I’d argue that a daily standup meeting at a particular time (every single workday) is not playing to the strengths of a remote-friendly team.